WanluLiuLab/yasim/doc/src/reviews/ExistingASSimulators.md

 > 8. Using PBSIM, simulate reads on each generated subset of the transcriptome, using coverages determined in step 6 and error profiles determined in step 1.
 > 9. Combine generated reads into a single generated dataset.

-The figure below shows how RNASeqEval generates DGE.
+The figure below shows how RNASeqEval generates GEP.
 From its `Readme`, it says:

 > Gene expression histogram was approximated with three points (red squares in the figure), each point was described by a total number of genes and average coverage of those genes.